renovate-bot/NeXTLinux-_-gosbomx/CONTRIBUTING.md

 ## Pull Request

-If you made it this far and all the tests are passing, it's time to submit a Pull Request (PR) for Syft.
+If you made it this far and all the tests are passing, it's time to submit a Pull Request (PR) for Gosbom.
 Submitting a PR is always a scary moment as what happens next can be an unknown.
-The Syft project strives to be easy to work with, we appreciate all contributions.
+The Gosbom project strives to be easy to work with, we appreciate all contributions.
 Nobody is going to yell at you or try to make you feel bad.
 We love contributions and know how scary that first PR can be.

 ### PR Title and Description